-- 1. Letter of Submittal, including signed Certifications and Assurances (Exhibit A to this RFP) - 2.
-Technical Proposal - 3.
-Management Proposal - 4.
-Cost Proposal - 5.
-Diverse Business Inclusion Plan (Exhibit B to this RFP) - 6.
-Workers' Rights Certification (Exhibit C to this RFP)
+- 1. Letter of Submittal (Mandatory)

+- 2. Certifications and Assurances (Exhibit A to this RFP)

+- 3. Technical Proposal (Scored)

+- 4. Management Proposal (Scored)

+- 5. Cost Proposal (Scored)

+- 6. Diverse Business Inclusion Plan (Exhibit B to this RFP) (Mandatory)

+- 7. Workers' Rights Certification (Exhibit C to this RFP) (Mandatory)

 Proposals must provide information in the same order as presented in this document with the same headings.
-This will not only be helpful to the evaluators of the proposal, but should assist the Consultant in preparing a thorough response.
+This will not only be helpful to the evaluators of the proposal, but should assist the Proposer in preparing a thorough response.